tatsuyafujisaki/wpf-cheat-sheet/README.md

 # Note
 * MouseBinding cannot access MouseEventArgs.
 Use Behavior to access MouseEventArgs.
+* InputBinding.CommandParameter is not DependencyProperty so cannot set a UI.

 # Best practices
 * Omit Grid.Row="0" and Grid.Column="0" as they are optional.